for Young European Investigators

-The official prize ceremony will take place at the EMBL Advanced Training Centre in Heidelberg, Germany, on June 2, 2016.
+The official prize ceremony took place at the EMBL Advanced Training Centre in Heidelberg, Germany, on June 2, 2016.

 Since 1995 the Eppendorf Young Investigator Award is granted annually to European researchers not older than 35 years.
 It acknowledges outstanding contributions to biomedical research in Europe based on methods of molecular biology, including novel analytical concepts.
 The winner is selected by an independent expert committee chaired by Reinhard Jahn (Max Planck Institute for Biophysical Chemistry, Göttingen, Germany).

 This prize, which reflects the past and future of Eppendorf in a manner befitting the wishes of the company's founders, Dr. Heinrich Netheler and Dr. Hans Hinz, is intended to symbolize the close links between the company and the field of biomedicine.

 The award was first established in 1995 on occasion of Eppendorf’s 50th anniversary.